asif-mp3/wifi-enabled-smart-glass/README.md

-# 💓 Wearable Health Monitoring System
+# 🤖 Wearable Smart Glass for Health Monitoring

 A simple yet effective wearable health monitoring system that tracks real-time **heart rate** and **step count** using a **Pulse Sensor** and **accelerometer**.
 Data is displayed on an **OLED screen** and processed by the **NodeMCU V3** for portable health tracking.